Blue0505/SplendidSplendor/docs/final.md

 ## AI Tool Usage
 We used ChatGPT for minor debugging purposes and various one-liners relating to libraries we used such as NumPy and PyPlot.
-We did not use AI tools to generate a significant blocks of code for our project.
+We did not use AI tools to generate any significant blocks of code for our project.